redhat-developer/odo/README.md

 **Why use `odo`?**

 * **Easy onboarding:** By auto-detecting the project source code, you can easily get started with `odo`.
-* **No cluster needed:**: With Podman support, having a Kubernetes cluster is not required to get started with `odo`.
+* **No cluster needed**: With Podman support, having a Kubernetes cluster is not required to get started with `odo`.
 Using a common abstraction, `odo` can run your application on Podman, Kubernetes or OpenShift.
 * **Fast:** Spend less time maintaining your application deployment infrastructure and more time coding.
 Immediately have your application running each time you save.
 * **Standalone:** `odo` is a standalone tool that communicates directly with the container orchestrator API.
 * **No configuration needed:** There is no need to dive into complex Kubernetes YAML configuration files. `odo` abstracts those concepts away and lets you focus on what matters most: code.